ChrisMayfield/ThinkJavaCode2/README.md

 [jGRASP](https://www.jgrasp.org/) is an IDE used by beginners who are just getting started with Java.
 It isn't as sophisticated as Eclipse or IntelliJ IDEA, but it has enough features to begin learning Java without feeling too overwhelmed.

 - To open the source code in jGRASP, simply open jGRASP in the `ThinkJavaCode2` folder, or navigate to that folder in jGRASP's sidebar explorer.
-From there, you should be able to open the different `.java` files within the respository.
+From there, you should be able to open the different `.java` files within the repository.
 You do not need to worry about the `.checkstyle`, `.classpath`, `.project`, or `*.iml` files.

 ### Eclipse